 The possibility of using vegetable oils as a direct substitute for diesel fuel is one of several concepts for on-farm production of fuel.
-Vegetable oils, however, show promise of providing all the liquid fuel needed on a typical farm by diverting 10 percent or less of the total acreage to fuel production (Peterson et al., 1981; Hofman et al., 1981; Quick, 1980; Goering et al., 1981).
+Vegetable oils show promise of providing all the liquid fuel needed on a typical farm by diverting 10% or less of the total acreage to fuel production (1-4).
 The meal remaining from the fuel extraction can be a source of high protein livestock feed replacing the soybean meal currently imported into the Pacific Northwest.
 Further, the extraction and processing of vegetable oil is a simple low energy process that makes use of equipment not unlike that with which farmers are already familiar.